 While a statement of your vision is necessary and informative, stories can often help you better illustrate what your organization does and how you help people.
-Drawing people in with stories that appeal to their emotions can captivate your website visitors, help them remember you, and even motivate them to take action.
+Drawing people in with stories that appeal to their emotions can captivate your website visitors, help them remember you, and even motivate them to act.
 Plus, real-world examples of how you’re helping solve a problem in the world will help you to look more legitimate to the outsider—even the small victories.

 Tell a story about one of your volunteers instead or the head of your organization or how you got started doing what you do.
 Or tell a story about a problem you’re trying to solve—it doesn’t need to have a happy ending if you’re trying to motivate readers.
 Be real and share a story about why you do what you do.

 Your website design should make it as easy as possible for visitors to do what you want them to do—like donate, volunteer, and sign up.
 There are a few ways you can emphasize these things in your design and throughout the site; for example, make the donate and volunteer buttons big and bold, and put them in multiple places on multiple pages of your website.

 Responsive design is a must for any website these days—if your site doesn’t work on mobile, you’ll lose a big, and growing, part of your website visitors, including some who may otherwise donate, volunteer, or sign up!
 It’s imperative that you make sure your website works on any device.

-Any nonprofit website needs to have a donate button—and if you’re going to have people donate online, you need to make sure you display everything you legally need to about donations, including contribution rules, donation limits, etc. The laws about what you need to say on your website regarding donations differ depending on your state and nonprofit.
+Any nonprofit website needs to have a donate button—and if you’re going to have people donate online, you need to make sure you display everything you legally need to about donations, including contribution rules, donation limits, etc. The laws about what you have to say on your website regarding donations differ depending on your state and nonprofit.

 We suggest you make sure you have everything you need in terms of legal information, disclaimers, security and more.
 Let potential donors know if their gifts are tax-deductible and precisely what a contribution will do.
-If you don’t have the information displayed or it’s hidden or hard to find, that will raise a red flag to potential supporters.
+If you don’t have the information displayed, or it’s hidden or hard to find, that will raise a red flag to potential supporters.

 The necessity of an online presence isn’t just to build and maintain a website, but also to promote what your business does and the kind of people that exist behind the screen.
-In addition, the digital face of your nonprofit should be interactive and allow for participation with a broad reach of people so it can spread brand awareness to gain fans, followers, volunteers, and benefactors.
-Here’s how to create the ultimate nonprofit online presence:
+In addition, the digital face of your nonprofit should be interactive and allow for participation with a broad reach of people, so it can spread brand awareness to gain fans, followers, volunteers, and benefactors.

 As with any strategic planning, you want to be sure that you are targeting the correct audience.
 Most nonprofits must utilize all the publicity they can get to garner attention for their cause.
 Targeting the right audience and honing in on their needs will make for a much more successful online presence.

 As we’ve already mentioned, fundraising is the core of most nonprofits, so featuring places on your site for people to donate to your organization is crucial.
 Try to keep your donors and supporters no further than one click away from donating.
 If you make it too difficult of a process, people aren’t going to commit.
-The first priority of your website is to cater to your audience, followed by communicating your message in a clear way.
+The priority of your website is to cater to your audience, followed by communicating your message in a clear way.

 If you can encourage photo sharing and make it easier for bloggers and social network users to share images and information from your organization, it is likely that it will attract new traffic and build a community around your cause.
 Interact with your audience and show them that you are passionate about what your organization is trying to achieve.

 In addition to creating strategies for managing your website and social accounts, you want to be sure that you are continually posting new content to both.
 Remaining relevant in a world where information is gobbled up at lightning speed is difficult, but it is necessary when trying to get as much attention for your cause as possible.

 Whatever your nonprofit’s focus is, be sure it is known as soon as the audience clicks onto your website.
 The average user stays less than a minute on any given web page, so you want to be sure that you hold their attention for longer.
 You can include imagery and testimonials that showcase specifics of what your nonprofit does.
 The goal isn’t to beat people over the head with your mission, but just to make sure your organization’s brand and identity are clear for people who may be coming to your site for the first time.

 As a nonprofit organization, you probably spend a lot of time promoting your causes to potential donors.
-If that’s the case then it’s essential for you to have a robust online marketing strategy that builds awareness while igniting passion throughout the internet and beyond.
+If that’s the case, then it’s essential for you to have a robust online marketing strategy that builds awareness while igniting passion throughout the internet and beyond.